MujahidSiddiq/MASF-RV-External-Debugger/README.md

   The main states are:

   - **Non-Debug States**: DM is waiting for a halt request.
-  - **Halt/Resume**: These states are using for Halting and Resuming.
-Also use for executing next instruction in stepping mode.
+  - **Halt/Resume**: These states are used for halting and resuming processor execution.
+They are also triggered when a set breakpoint is detected, and step operations occur in these states as well.
-  - **Access Register Abstract Command**: These states are using for access registers with abstract command (like we use to access dcsr register for stepping).
+  - **Access Register Abstract Command**: These states are used to access registers with abstract commands.
+For example:
+    - The **dcsr register** is accessed for Stepping and handling Break_Point.
+    - The **dscratch0 register** is accessed to store the PC value where a breakpoint is set.
+    - The **dpc register** is accessed to monitor the current value of the PC during Debug Operations.
   ![DM State Machine](https://github.com/kingsflicker/MASF-RV-External-Debugger/blob/main/Project_Diagrams/DM_FSM.png)

 - ### 4.2 Hart State Machine

   The main states are:

-  - **Non-Debug States**: DM is waiting for a halt request.
+  - **Non-Debug States**: HarT is waiting for a halt request.
   - **Halt/Resume**: These states are using for Halting to enter in Debug Mode, and Resuming.
   - **Step**: These states are responsible for single step execution in Debug Mode.
+  - **Ebreak**: These states are responsible for Break_Point.

   ![HART State Machine](https://github.com/kingsflicker/MASF-RV-External-Debugger/blob/main/Project_Diagrams/HART_FSM.png)